Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Simulated case study

 \subsubsection{Long-term joint power control and LSFD design}

 Following the approach in \cite{bashar2019maxmin}, we solve

-where $\bar{\rvec{v}}_k$ denotes a fixed beamforming design for each user~$k\in \set{K}$, and $\vec{a}_k$ denotes the corresponding LSFD coefficients as defined in \cite{demir2021}.
-As in \cite{bashar2019maxmin}, we choose maximum ratio combining (MRC) $\bar{\rvec{v}}_k = \hat{\rvec{h}}_k$.
+where $\rvec{v}^{\mathsf{fix}}_k$ denotes a fixed beamforming design for each user~$k\in \set{K}$, and $\vec{a}_k$ denotes the corresponding LSFD coefficients as defined in \cite{demir2021}.
+As in \cite{bashar2019maxmin}, we choose maximum ratio combining (MRC) $\rvec{v}^{\mathsf{fix}}_k = \hat{\rvec{h}}_k$.
 Under this choice of beamformers, \cite{bashar2019maxmin} proves that the above problem can be solved via a block coordinate ascent algorithm, where the LSFD coefficients are updated in closed-form by maximizing a Rayleigh quotient, and where the power control vector is updated by solving a long-term power control problem with fixed beamforming design.
-However, we remark that the normalized fixed-point iterations in Section~\ref{ssec:nuzman} can also be used to solve the above problem as well as more general versions not limited to MRC.
+However, we remark that the normalized fixed-point iterations in Appendix~\ref{app:nuzman} can also be used to solve the above problem as well as more general versions not limited to MRC.

 Figure~\ref{fig:comparison_distr} reports the performance of the considered methods for distributed cell-free networks.
-Similarly to Figure~\ref{fig:comparison_centr}, we observe that joint power control and beamforming design may provide non-negligible gains with respect to power control only, although the gap appears to be smaller than in the centralized case.
+Similarly to Figure~\ref{fig:comparison_centr}, we observe that joint power control and beamforming design may provide non-negligible gains with respect to power control only, and that the gap appears larger than in the centralized case.
 Furthermore, we notice that beamforming design is clearly the main limiting factor, since considering optimal LSFD design seems not sufficient to recover the large performance loss of MRC with respect to the local team MMSE scheme in \eqref{eq:LTMMSE}.